Overview

 Installation

-is not yet on CRAN, you can install it from Pharmaverse GitHub (example):
+install.packages("gridify")Or you can install the newest development version from Pharmaverse GitHub (example):

 # install.packages("remotes")